 In a narrow side street behind Belfast’s City Hall, Niall and Joanne McKenna’s bright and stylish Belfast restaurants tall arched windows overlook James Street South and, with its crisp white linen, fresh flowers, contemporary Irish artwork and smart mirrors, it conveys a welcoming sense of confidence.
 A recent revamp has widened its appeal, but the food remains the main focus.

 Since opening in 2004 Niall McKenna has stamped his own authority on the Northern food scene, and his dedication to showcasing local foods - and establishing a network of trusted local producers - is influential.
 McKenna, who has worked for respected names like Gary Rhodes, Marco Pierre White and Nico Ladenis, heads a first-rate team, effortlessly combining natural charm with focus.

-Two more restaurants and a cookery school have been added to the portfolio in the last decade, but Niall McKenna remains actively involved in running the restaurant with an excellent kitchen team led by Head Chef David Gillmore.
+Three more restaurants and a cookery school have been added to the portfolio in the last decade, but Niall McKenna remains actively involved in running the restaurant with an excellent kitchen team led by Head Chef David Gillmore.

 Locally sourced, seasonal produce is key to his classic cooking, which has innovative touches but never at the expense of superb ingredients that include the best Northern Ireland fish and seafood - Strangford Lough Bouillabaise is a signature dish - local beef, organic lamb, and more unusual foods especially game in season.

 Utterly irresistible desserts include beautifully reworked classics, and the cheese selection is always very tempting.
 This is, in a sense, simple food; using only the best of fresh, mainly local ingredients, it is cooked with an assured elegance - and the flavours are superb.

 The dining room has an exciting lively ambience, with friendly staff going about their business in a quietly efficient manner - and it is never difficult to catch their eye.